Formation evaluation

+Formation evaluation in petroleum engineering is the process of assessing subsurface rock formations to determine their ability to produce oil and gas.
+It helps identify hydrocarbon-bearing zones, understand reservoir properties, and make decisions about well completion, production, and reservoir management.

+Use

 In petroleum exploration and development, formation evaluation is used to determine the ability of a borehole to produce petroleum.
-Essentially, it is the process of "recognizing a commercial well when you drill one".
+Essentially, it is the process of recognizing a commercial well while drilling one.

 Modern rotary drilling usually uses a heavy mud as a lubricant and as a means of producing a confining pressure against the formation face in the borehole, preventing blowouts.
 Only in rare and catastrophic cases, do oil and gas wells come in with a fountain of gushing oil.
 In real life, that is a blowout—and usually also a financial and environmental disaster.
 But controlling blowouts has drawbacks—mud filtrate soaks into the formation around the borehole and a mud cake plasters the sides of the hole.
 These factors obscure the possible presence of oil or gas in even very porous formations.
 Further complicating the problem is the widespread occurrence of small amounts of petroleum in the rocks of many sedimentary provinces.
 In fact, if a sedimentary province is absolutely barren of traces of petroleum, it is not feasible to continue drilling there.

 The formation evaluation problem is a matter of answering two questions: